-Fresh bread from the oven is so tasty.
-And with all the work you put into it, there’s a sense of accomplishment when you pull out a perfect loaf from the oven.
-The buzz you get from making bread drops to incredible lows when you cut in to find out your bread is doughy after being cooked.
-You followed the steps carefully; you did everything right, so why did your bread come out doughy under that perfect crusty edge?
-It leads to many bakers giving up, but you’re not like the others are you?
+With all the work you put into it, there’s a sense of accomplishment when you pull the perfect loaf from the oven.
+That initial buzz drops to an incredible low if you cut in to find your bread is doughy.
+You might think that you followed all the steps in the recipe carefully, but why did your bread come out doughy?

 The most common reason for doughy bread after baking is that it was simply undercooked.
 This could be due to the oven being too hot and not baking long enough.
 It can also be because of improper cooling or not following the recipe correctly.